 For Americans hoping to try scuba diving for the first time, Key Largo offers convenience and affordability in addition to excellent dive sites.
 Just an hour’s drive from Miami, Key Largo promises a taste of island paradise without the need for passports, expensive flights or vaccinations.
 There are a plethora of dive shops to choose from, all of which offer competitive prices on beginner courses and exploratory dives.
 Warm water temperatures, good visibility and limited current help to reduce the stress of mastering new skills in open water, while many of the area’s most spectacular reef and wreck sites are well within the depth limits imposed on newly qualified divers.
 Of course, there is plenty of sea life to spot as well, making this a great all-around destination.Continue to 9 of 9 below.

 Best for Tec Diving: Malta

-This central Mediterranean archipelago is known for its deep dive sites and well-equipped dive centers, many of which are specifically geared towards tec divers.
+This central Mediterranean archipelago of Malta is known for its deep dive sites and well-equipped dive centers, many of which are specifically geared towards tec divers.
 With dive sites ranging from 130 feet/40 meters to more than 260 feet/80 meters, there’s something for experienced techies as well as those making the transition to mixed gas for the first time.
 The islands of Gozo and Malta are famous for their abundant wreck sites, some of which are well beyond the reach of recreational limits.
-The archipelago is also littered with underwater caves, caverns and fissures.
+The archipelago is also littered with underwater caves, caverns and fissures for those looking for an entirely different type of underwater thrill.
 These sites provide a good introduction to exploring overhead environments.